 The Chief Judge of the Provincial Court determines the assignments of justices of the peace in each of three roles:

-- Justice of the Peace Adjudicators preside in Small Claims Court hearing cases up to $5,000 in some courthouses.
+- Justice of the Peace Adjudicators preside in Small Claims Court hearing simplified trials in cases involving $5,001 to $10,000 in some courthouses.

 - Judicial Case Managers handle trial scheduling and non-adjudicative court appearances.